Citrullin/hercules/README.md

     - Alternatively one has to keep track of the incoming TXs.
     - Let it be a problem for the snapshotters

-2. Bundle Validator
+2. Snapshot API
-3. PoW
-4. API: including the snapshots API, password protection, duration, checks, etc.

-7. Server: hostname support
+3. Server: hostname support

 8. Small devices support: config settings
+9. PoW

 ## Cleanup